Lecture Notes in Cosmology

 Now, we have:

 where we have used the comoving mean free path, $\lambda_{\rm MFP}$.
 Now, multiply and divide by $\lambda_{\rm MFP}$ and take the square root:

-Under the square root we have the comoving distance $\eta$ divided by the photon comoving mean free path.
-This gives us the average number of collision $N$ which the photons experience up to the time $\eta$ and hence:
+Under the square root, we have the comoving distance $\eta$ divided by the photon comoving mean free path.
+This gives us the average number of collisions $N$ that the photons experience up to the time $\eta$, and hence:

 which is the typical relation for diffusion.
-Below this scales $\lambda_{\rm Silk}$ all fluctuations are suppressed because photons cannot agglomerate since they escape away.
+Below this scale $\lambda_{\rm Silk}$ all fluctuations are suppressed because photons cannot agglomerate since they escape away.
 This effect is known as \textbf{Silk damping} \cite{silk1967fluctuations}.
-Therefore, the behaviour of the $C_l$'s for large $l$'s, as seen in Fig.~\ref{Fig:PlanckCTT}, is also decaying, though not exactly as in the above solution since this has to be free-streamed first.
+Therefore, the behavior of the $C_l$'s for large $l$'s is also decaying, though not exactly as in the above solution since this has to be free-streamed first.

 We can do a more detailed calculation of the damping scale as follows.
-Let us neglect the gravitational potential and the $\ell \ge 3$ multipoles as before, but let us deal with more care of baryons and take into account polarisation.
+Let us neglect the gravitational potential and the $\ell \ge 3$ multipoles as before, but let us deal with more care for baryons and take into account polarization.
 From Eq.~\eqref{vbsuccapproxeq} we have:

-and the six equations for the monopole, dipole and quadrupole of the temperature fluctuations and polarisation:
+and the six equations for the monopole, dipole, and quadrupole of the temperature fluctuations and polarization:

 Now, assuming a solution of the type $\exp(i\int\omega d\eta)$ for all the above 7 variables and also assuming that $\omega \gg \mathcal H$, we have: